niveditaa19/DevOps_Projects/Automating AWS Cloud Infrastructure with Terraform/README.md

 **Output of this command would look like this:**

 **vagrant@ubuntu-bionic:~$ terraform validate**
-╷
-│ Warning: Argument is deprecated
-│
-│   with aws_eip.one,
-│   on main.tf line 101, in resource "aws_eip" "one":
-│  101:   vpc                       = true
-│
-│ use domain attribute instead
-╵
 Success!
 The configuration is valid, but there were some validation warnings as shown above.

 ## 3.terraform fmt :  Reformat your configuration in the standard style